Jackey-Sparrow/hiApp-ionic/README.md

 - [x] picture browser directive
 - [x] when no more data, show message
 - [x] use scss(not going to use)
+- [x] not goning to use loading-bar
+- [x] use gulp-karma to run the test case(not going to write the test case)
 - [ ] use lazy load to deal with the images(ocLazyLoad)
 - [ ] contacts search bar need to optimize(still has some bug,may remove the title in header)(high)
 - [ ] use h5 to implement map